 But more importantly, you can actively engage with your site from afar and make real-world measurements to expedite decision-making needed to keep the project moving.

 The interactivity of 3D models available in drone software takes a variety of forms, which we’ll explore throughout this article.

 Check out this simple five-step guide on creating 3D drone models.

 4. Progress tracking powers

 Because drones help you increase survey frequency, you wind up with a comprehensive visual record of on-site activity.
 With multiple surveys, you can start comparing your material movement progress over time.
 You can also take a single dataset and layer it against design plans to determine how far you have left to go.

 If you choose to fly before you dig, when development is in its infancy, you can integrate visuals into the planning process.
 This is just one of the ways our friends over at Haydon Materials, a quarry and aggregates company, apply their 3D visuals.

 “We’ll fly an entire site, put a layout on it, and show our operations managers how to approach the mine and which direction to go,” explained Haydon.

-While on the surface, they’re using Propeller to plan jobs more effectively, they’re inadvertently keeping everyone informed to reduce error and tame conflicting expectations.
+While on the surface, they’re using drone software just to plan jobs more effectively, they’re also keeping everyone involved in the project informed to reduce error and tame conflicting expectations.